 - COVID-19 vaccination is a safer way to help build protection

 - COVID-19 vaccination will help keep you from getting COVID-19

 - COVID-19 vaccination will be an important tool to help stop the pandemic

 Take the Pledge

-We encourage you to make a commitment to care for yourself, other Cardinals, and our campus and community by signing our Cardinals Care and Partner pledges.
+We encourage you to make a commitment to care for yourself, other Cardinals, and our campus and community by signing our Cardinals Care pledge.
 Also, learn more about Ball State’s COVID-19 mask requirements while on campus.